greyshaman/rfs_tester/README.md

 ]
 ```

-#### Directory configuration
+### Directory configuration

-Directory structure can contains many nested directories. **Important** The first level of configuration should start from
-single directory.
-This containing directory will be sand box container with name with appended random number in its name.
-Other inner units: directories, files and links will not change their names and can be used in tests as it is in configuration
+The directory structure can contain many nested directories.
+However, it is important to note that the first level of the configuration should begin with a single directory.
+This directory will serve as a sandbox container, with a name that includes a randomly generated number.
+Other inner components, such as directories, files, and links, should not change their original names and can continue to be used for testing purposes in the configuration.

-Directory configuration can specify name and content:
+Directory configuration can specify the name and content of:

-- name -  string represents directory name
+- name - string representing the directory name
-- content - list(array) of inner file system units (directories, files, links)
+- content - a list of internal file system elements (directories, files, links).

-##### Examples

-yaml:
+Example using the YAML:

 ```yaml
 ---